aijose/CarND-Advanced-Lane-Lines/project_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 In order to identify the lane lines, the edges in the image need to be identified.
-The Sobel algorithm was used to identify gradients in the x and y direction.
-The RGB color scale was used for performing these operations.
-However, using the HLS color representation has been known offer more flexibility in capturing lane markings while excluding irregularities such as those associated with dark lines in the image.
-Based on experiments performed with different color channels and gradients the following key points may be
-noted:
+The Sobel algorithm was used to identify gradients in the x direction (since the lane lines are typically vertical).
+The RGB image was converted to grayscale to perform this operation.
+However, using specific color channels in the RGB (Red, Blue, Green) or HLS representation of the image    can provide additional room for optimizing the edge detection process.
+In the present work, binary images were generated for the R-channel, S-channel and Sobel X-gradient by applying thresholds.
+These were used as the basis for coming up with a combined binary image that includes the important features of the image while minimizing the less relevant features.
+Based on experiments performed on the aforementioned three channels the following key points may be noted:

 * **S channel:**

-  * **Good:** It does a good job of identifying the lane lines.
-While ignoring lighter shades in the road.
-This makes it useful for retaining lane lines while ignoring irrelevant colors in the road or background.
+  * **Good:** It does a good job of retaining lane lines while being color agnostic.

-  * **Bad:** It is not as effective as the Sobel gradient filter in capturing lane lines that are thin.
-Using the S-channel alone can therefore ignore some of the dashed lines in some of the video frames, thereby leading to failure of the algorithm.
+  * **Bad:** It is not as effective as the Sobel X-gradient filter in capturing lane lines that are thin.
+Using the S-channel alone can therefore ignore some of the dashed lane lines in some of the video frames, which could lead to failure of the algorithm.

 * **Sobel Gradient:**